 SATS Ltd (SGX: S58) provides food solutions and gateway services solutions, mainly to the aviation industry.
-SATS’ shares closed at S$4.87 apiece on 20 June 2018, which is down 16.8% from a peak of S$5.85 seen in January 2018.
+The SATS share price closed at S$4.87 apiece on 20 June 2018, which is down 16.8% from a peak of S$5.85 seen in January 2018.
 In comparison, the Straits Times Index (SGX: ^STI), which SATS is part of, declined by “only” 6.6% during the same time frame.
 The share price of S$4.87 is also just a few percentages away from the 52-week low price of S$4.57.
-Possible reasons for the decline The market should have been disappointed by the slow growth of the business of late,…
+Possible reasons for the decline The market should have been disappointed by the slow growth of the business…

 SATS Ltd (SGX: S58) provides food solutions and gateway services solutions, mainly to the aviation industry.